-The Russo CPA, P.C. accounting team is a diverse collection of exceptional people.
-We are passionate about taking the burden and fear of taxes away from clients and teaching that understanding finances are an essential part of business – all year round.
+The Russo CPA, P.C. accounting team is a diverse collection of exceptional people with 11 dedicated accountants and bookkeepers.
+We are passionate about taking the burden and fear of taxes away from clients and teaching that understanding finances are an essential part of business — all year round.

 Our firm stands apart from others because of our desire to help clients understand and improve their line.
 From personalized tax planning that goes beyond just tax preparation – to simplifying the complexities of tax law and explaining it to the average person – we are proud to say our team helps every client feel assured and confident.

 He’s only by the book when it comes to accounting; in his interactions with people, he jumps off the page.

 As the founder and principal of Russo CPA, P.C., Bob pleasantly surprises clients (plus the IRS and lawyers) with his proactive, caring, and interested approach.
 Bob’s authentic passion for both numbers and people is why his accounting firm is sought after by everyone from solopreneurs to CFOs.
 And it’s what energizes his fast-growing team of top CPAs who follow his lead by providing impeccable service to clients – without the CPA geek speak.